Paul Eddington: Career

-He had a leading role in 'Liberty Bar', a 1960 episode of "Maigret", BBC TV series, playing 'Harry Brown', an Australian entrepreneur.
+He had a leading role in "Liberty Bar", a 1960 episode of the BBC version of Maigret, playing Harry Brown, an Australian entrepreneur.
 He had roles in episodes of The Avengers (1963), The Prisoner (1967) and the final episode of The Champions (1969).
 He was a main cast member of the television series Frontier (1968).
 He also had a supporting role in Hammer Films' The Devil Rides Out (1968), an episode of Van der Valk in 1972, and appeared as a "straight man" (substituting for regular stooge Henry McGee) in a 1976 episode of The Benny Hill Show.
 He also appeared in most episodes of the ATV series Hine (1971).
-In this he played Astor Harris, a member of an arms-dealing firm named Pendles.
+In this he played Astor Harris, a member of an arms dealing firm named Pendles.
 Eddington appeared as civil servant Strand in the last series of Special Branch (1974).

 Career peak

 Although he was an actor for all his adult life, it was not until Eddington was in his late forties that he became a household name because of his role in The Good Life, first screened by the BBC in 1975, and written by John Esmonde and Bob Larbey.
 The sitcom focuses on a suburban couple who decide to give up conventionally paid work and become self-sufficient in their suburban garden.
 Eddington was cast as Jerry Leadbetter, a neighbour of the main characters, and Penelope Keith played his wife, Margo.
 Originally intended as small parts, the Leadbetters soon became essential foils for the two stars.
 He also appeared in a single episode of another Esmonde and Larbey sitcom, Get Some In! in 1977.

-Eddington's profile was raised further when he played the title role of Jim Hacker in the comedy series Yes Minister (1980–84) and Yes, Prime Minister (1986–88).
+Eddington's profile was raised further when he played the title role of Jim Hacker in the comedy series Yes Minister (1980–1984) and Yes, Prime Minister (1986–1988).
 He was shortlisted four times for the BAFTA award for Best Light Entertainment Performance for the series, but he lost out to his co-star Nigel Hawthorne on each occasion.

 During 1987 Eddington appeared as Sir Joseph Porter in H.M.S.
 Pinafore in Australia.
-His last roles included Guy Wheeler, a corrupt property developer in the Minder episode The Wrong Goodbye (1989); as Richard Cuthbertson alongside Good Life co-star Felicity Kendal in the TV dramatisation of The Camomile Lawn (1992); the voice of Badger in The Adventures of Mole and Justice Shallow in Henry IV (1995); a BBC adaptation of Shakespeare's Henry IV, Part 1 and Henry IV, Part 2.
+His last roles included Guy Wheeler, a corrupt property developer in the Minder episode "The Wrong Goodbye" (1989); as Richard Cuthbertson alongside Good Life co-star Felicity Kendal in the TV dramatisation of The Camomile Lawn (1992); the voice of Badger in The Adventures of Mole and Justice Shallow in Henry IV (1995); a BBC adaptation of Shakespeare's Henry IV, Part 1 and Henry IV, Part 2.
 He was reunited with another Good Life co-star Richard Briers in a run of the play Home in 1994.

 Eddington read extracts from Sir Winston Churchill's A History of the English-Speaking Peoples for the award-winning BBC Radio series This Sceptred Isle; he died midway through the production, and his place was taken by Peter Jeffrey.